for-GET/http-decision-diagram/v4/README.md

 ---

-# Callback Types
+## Callback Types

-**NOTE** All variables referenced below may have specific variances from the under_score notation - camelCase, PascalCase, etc.
+**NOTE** All variables referenced below may have specific variances from the under_score notation - camelCase, PascalCase, etc. - when implemented.

 The decision diagram makes use of different types of callbacks to get request or resource specific information.
 Regardless of the type though, each callback MUST